Chart Color Schemes

 Lilydale - Coldstream has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Lilydale - Coldstream's population is approximately 20,786 as of November 2025.
-This figure represents a growth of 1,187 people since the 2021 Census, which recorded a population of 19,599.
-The increase is inferred from ABS data showing an estimated resident population of 20,537 in June 2024 and an additional 524 validated new addresses after the Census date.
-This results in a population density ratio of 190 persons per square kilometer.
-Lilydale - Coldstream's growth rate of 6.1% since the 2021 census exceeds that of its SA3 area (3.3%) and SA4 region, positioning it as a growth leader in the region.
-Natural growth contributed approximately 52.8% to overall population gains during recent periods.
+Lilydale - Coldstream's population was around 20,786 as of November 2025.
+This reflected an increase of 1,187 people since the 2021 Census, which reported a population of 19,599.
+The change was inferred from the estimated resident population of 20,537 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 190 persons per square kilometer.
+Lilydale - Coldstream's growth of 6.1% since the 2021 census exceeded both its SA3 area (3.3%) and SA4 region, making it a growth leader.
+Natural growth contributed approximately 52.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, it employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Nationally, statistical areas are projected to have above median population growth, with Lilydale - Coldstream expected to expand by 3,923 persons to 2041 based on the latest numbers, reflecting a total increase of 17.7% over 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections released in 2023, adjusting with weighted aggregation from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Future population trends projected an above median growth, with the area expected to expand by 3,923 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 17.7% over the 17 years.

 Frequently Asked Questions - Population